-Vaginal cancer may cause abnormal vaginal bleeding, particularly after sexual intercourse.
+Vaginal cancer may cause abnormal vaginal bleeding, particularly after sexual intercourse or in postmenopausal women.

 If doctors suspect cancer, they remove and examine samples of tissue from the vagina (biopsy).

 The cancer is surgically removed, or radiation therapy is used.

 (See also Overview of Female Reproductive System Cancers Overview of Female Reproductive System Cancers Cancers can occur in any part of the female reproductive system—the vulva, vagina, cervix, uterus, fallopian tubes, or ovaries.
 These cancers are called gynecologic cancers.
 The most common... read more .)

 In the United States, vaginal cancer accounts for only about 1% of gynecologic cancers.
 The average age at diagnosis is 60 to 65.